Bell Hops: Production

 "Bell Hops" was produced for the series' fourth season and aired during a Nickelodeon-"commissioned" fifth season.
 It was storyboarded at Character Builders in Ohio, a less costly alternative to most animation studios such as Rough Draft Studios by Jim Kammerud to save costs.
 The low quality of its storytelling was made worse by the fact director Ken Bruce was assigned the responsibility to direct the episode after it had been animated at Mr. Big Cartoons.
 Mark Hamill was recruited by showrunner Bob Camp to be the guest star of the episode in multiple attempts by Camp to reinvigorate discussion on the series.

 Reception

-American journalist Thad Komorowski gave the episode two out of five stars.
+American journalist Thad Komorowski gave the episode two out of five stars, calling it "sometimes predictable" with a "funny concept".